amzn/style-dictionary/docs/src/content/docs/reference/Hooks/preprocessors.md

 This is useful if you want to do more complex transformations on the dictionary as a whole, when all other ways are not powerful enough.

 Preprocessors can be applied globally or per platform.
+Applying them per platform means the tokens already have some more metadata on them such as "filePath" and "path", and the options object resembles the `PlatformConfig` rather than the SD global config options.
+It also allows you to preprocess on a per platform basis, while global means you won't have to repeat the same preprocessing because it will happen once on a global level, so essentially applies to all platforms.
+See [lifecycle diagram](/info/architecture) for a visual diagram of the order of the lifecycle hooks.

 :::caution
 It should be clear that using this feature should be a last resort.
 Using custom parsers to parse per file or using transforms to do transformations on a per token basis,